 deeper levels of iron-oxide copper-gold systems (Hitzman et al., 1992).
 Production of hydrothermal magnetite is enhanced in mafic protoliths.

-Metamorphism can produce marked changes in magnetic properties, and these changes are dependent on the composition of the protolith, and the pressure (P), temperature (), and time (t) path of the metamorphism.
+Prograde and retrograde metamorphism can produce marked changes in magnetic properties, and these changes are dependent on the composition of the protolith, and the pressure (P), temperature (), and time (t) path of the metamorphism.
 For mafic igneous protoliths undergoing regional metamorphism, primary magnetite remains unchanged during zeolite to prehnite-pumpellyite grade metamorphism in the absence of hydrothermal fluids.
 Subsequent metamorphism to greenschist-grade converts the magnetite to chlorite, epidote, and hematite.
 In turn, these minerals give way to biotite and amphibole in the amphibolite facies of regional metamorphism.
 Magnetite is again created during granulite-grade metamorphism.
 At the highest metamorphic grade (eclogite), the iron returns to silicates such as clinopyroxene and garnet.
 For sedimentary protoliths the redox conditions prevailing during sedimentation and diagenesis, and the iron content of the protolith, constrain the mineral assemblage produced during metamorphism.

 The magnetic state of the lower crust remains poorly known.
 Although P and can be predicted, the protolith’s history and current compositions are the subject of speculation.
 Because of the lower crust’s elevated temperature, induced and viscous remanent magnetizations are expected to be strong (Shive et al., 1992).
-Inferences from deep drilling and seismic constraints suggest a generally mafic composition.
+Inferences from deep drilling and seismic constraints (Prodehl and Mooney, 2012) suggest a generally mafic composition.
 A host of mineralogic and magnetic changes may occur, with maximum magnetizations in the granulite facies zone.
-Stable large remanence in ilmenite-hematite intergrowths (McEnroe et al., 2001; McEnroe, 2001; McEnroe and Brown, 2000) within granulite-facies rocks provides another mechanism for producing magnetic rocks within the lower crust.
+Stable large remanence in ilmenite-hematite intergrowths (McEnroe et al., 2001a,b; McEnroe and Brown, 2000) within granulite-facies rocks provides another mechanism for producing magnetic rocks within the lower crust.

 Two mechanisms have been suggested for large-scale magnetizations within the mantle.
 The conversion of metabasalt to eclogite within subducting oceanic crust releases large amounts of water into the surrounding upper-mantle peridotite, and may produce serpentinite (Hyndman and Peacock, 2003).
 As long as the mantle wedge in the subduction zone is cooler than the Curie temperature, it is possible that a significant magnetization may form.
 Blakely et al. (2005) have explained the long-wavelength aeromagnetic and gravity fields above the Cascadia forearc as an example of this process, using matched filters (Sec.
-6.01.5.5.2.2) to establish the depth of the source, and a pseudo-gravity transform (Sec.
+6.01.5.5.2.1) to establish the depth of the source, and a pseudo-gravity transform (Sec.
 6.01.5.4.3) to center the magnetic fields over their source.
 Satellite magnetic anomalies over subduction zones are also common (cf. Clark et al. 1985; Vasicek et al., 1988, Purucker and Ishihara, 2005; Maus et al., 2006), and may have a similar explanation.
 A second mechanism for magnetizations in the mantle invokes the presence of metallic alloys, which have been detected in xenoliths originating from the upper mantle (Toft and Haggerty, 1988).
 Significant amounts of metal alloys in the upper mantle could impart magnetic behaviors to depths of almost 100 km.
 But questions remain about how representative of the upper mantle these metal alloys are (Frost and Shive, 1989, Toft and Haggerty, 1989).